Frizzante (semi-sparkling) demi sec rosé wine

 Vineyard & Winemaking Notes

 For our Elviana Red Blend, we select grapes from some of our premier vineyards on the Candoni properties in Veneto where the weather is relatively cool, allowing the grapes to ripen slowly and develop their flavors over a longer period of time.
 Each varietal is selected by our winemaker to give this wine balance and nuance and fermented separately before blending, with maceration lasting from 10 to 13 days.
-After blending, the wine matures for a further 12 months in 225 liter oak barrels
+After blending, the wine ages for a further 12 months in 225 liter oak barrels

 Perfect as an aperitif, it is an excellent match with tasty appetizers.
 Its freshness exalts recipes with seafood, white meats, salads, and desserts.